 "Because of the definition of fast food, we're not going to argue that it does not meet that definition," he said.
 "However, our position is it is more of in practicality, a retail coffee store, similar to many of the other stores."

 The store will have a 20 seat internet cafe, service counter and drive through service, Moore said.
 If this space is permitted for retail use, only 13 parking spaces would be required.
-If permitted as a fast food restaurant, then there would be 50 parking spaces needed, he said.

 "I'll just get right to is the parking, this isn't a unique use at all, we're looking to apply your ability to grant an exemption [which the board is about to do under Zoning Ordinance, section 8.4]," he said.
 "Based on looking at parking more in the perspective of it is effective, is it meeting the need and not building more parking where it's not needed."